 To get a mobile or landline, there are many options.
 To make the best choice for your needs, it is best to do some research before you go to compare prices and special service packages.

 All students coming from abroad must obtain health insurance.
 The ministry of Citizenship and Immigration Canada requires the College to ensure that insurance companies offer you adequate coverage.
 The College will include the cost of the insurance coverage.
 Health insurance is mandatory.

-Upon arrival, you must come to the admissions office to obtain your insurance certificate, an information leaflet and claim forms.
+Upon arrival, you must go to the "Cash Office", which is located in the Administration Office, on the second floor of LaSalle College, to obtain your insurance certificate, an information leaflet and claim forms..

 Exception: Students of French nationality obtain their health insurance before they leave.
 Please inquire at the bureau de la Sécurité sociale.